jas-sin82/d-y-collection-milestone-4/TESTING.md

 ## Functionality Testing

    * I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

-  ### Navbar

-   *  Main navigation Menu, all the drop-down menus, links and search bar work smoothly.
+   * Main navigation Menu, all the drop-down menus, links and search bar work correctly.

-   * Mobile menu links and dropdown functionality work good.
+   * Mobile menu links and dropdown functionality work correctly.

+   * All the buttons throughout the  website link correctly and works great, back to top button works.

+   * Home page Flickity carousel works good on all the devices.

+   * All products are displayed correctly at different screen sizes.

+   * Sort for price and name orders items work correctly.

+   * Product cards link through to the product detail page for the product shown.

+   * Carousel at product detail page works correctly.

 ## Compatibility Testing